sourceplusplus/documentation/docs/alternatives/README.md

 # Comparing Source++

 !!! info
-    If you're not interested in alternative technologies and wish to get started with Source++, feel free to skip to the [Getting started](../getting-started) section.
+    If you're not interested in alternative technologies and wish to get started using Source++, feel free to skip to the [Getting started](../getting-started) section.

 Source++ exists within the realm of "Live-Coding", "Dynamic Observability", "Production Debugging", and related concepts.
 Being so, there are alternative solutions to Source++ which may be more suitable for your needs.
 The following comparison matrix shows the differences between Source++ and alternative solutions.
 The primary difference between Source++ and the alternatives is the technology which it is built on and the licensing under which it is offered.